-- o There is a new intersector for piecewise linear curves that is slightly faster and higher precision. - o The new curve intersectors cull backfaces, treating the swept curve primitives as hollow.
-Rays originating inside the primitive will now exit the primitive. - o Caveat: Internal rays can still hit internal end caps (invisible end caps between segments of a strand). - o A bug in compaction of acceleration structures with curves has been fixed. - New SDK samples: - o optixDemandLoadSimple Demonstrates a simple use of the Demand Loading library. - o optixModuleCreateAbort Compiles modules in separate processes, which can be interrupted. - o optixMotionGeometry Demonstrates motion blur for vertex positions, SRT transforms, matrix transforms, and combined motion. - o optixVolumeViewer Demonstrates incorporating OpenVDB volumes in an OptiX render, by using the open source NanoVDB library. - Improved SDK samples: - o optixDenoiser - New mode for temporal denoising - Tiling operation now supported. - o optixDemandTexture Now demonstrates the use of multiple streams for demand loading. - OptixPipelineCompileOptions struct has changed.
+- o There is a new faster intersector for cubic and quadratic curves (based on Reshetov's Phantom intersector). - o There is a new intersector for piecewise linear curves that is slightly faster and higher precision. - o The new curve intersectors cull backfaces, treating the swept curve primitives as hollow.
+Rays originating inside the primitive will now exit the primitive. - o Caveat: Internal rays can still hit internal end caps (invisible end caps between segments of a strand). - o A bug in compaction of acceleration structures with curves has been fixed.

+New SDK samples:

+- o optixDemandLoadSimple Demonstrates a simple use of the Demand Loading library. - o optixModuleCreateAbort Compiles modules in separate processes, which can be interrupted. - o optixMotionGeometry Demonstrates motion blur for vertex positions, SRT transforms, matrix transforms, and combined motion. - o optixVolumeViewer Demonstrates incorporating OpenVDB volumes in an OptiX render, by using the open source NanoVDB library. - Improved SDK samples: - o optixDenoiser - New mode for temporal denoising - Tiling operation now supported. - o optixDemandTexture Now demonstrates the use of multiple streams for demand loading.

+- OptixPipelineCompileOptions struct has changed.
 Please make sure to zero initialize this struct to avoid compilation errors. - o OptixPipelineCompileOptions pipelineCompileOptions = {}; - Validation mode now checks the stream state before executing API functions that take a stream. - New device function optixGetInstanceTraversableFromIAS - o Return the traversable handle of a given instance in an Instance Acceleration Structure (IAS).
-This handle is not directly traversable, but can be used to query additional information. - New OptixBuildFlag OPTIX_BUILD_FLAG_ALLOW_RANDOM_INSTANCE_ACCESS.
-This flag is required to call optixGetInstanceTraversableFromIAS and optixGetTriangleVertexData. - New device function optixGetInstanceChildFromHandle - Returns child traversable handle from an OptixInstance traversable - New exception codes that can be triggered by optixGetTriangleVertexData and optixGetInstanceTraversableFromIAS when exceptions are enabled. - O OPTIX EXCEPTION CODE INVALID VALUE ARGUMENT 0 - The value passed in ias to optixGetInstanceTraversableFromIAS is not a valid Instance AS. - The value passed in gas to optixGetTriangleVertexData is not a valid Geometry AS. - O OPTIX EXCEPTION CODE INVALID VALUE ARGUMENT 1 - The index passed is out of range. - o OPTIX EXCEPTION CODE INVALID VALUE ARGUMENT 2 - The sbtGASIndex passed to optixGetTriangleVertexData is out of range. - O OPTIX_EXCEPTION_CODE_UNSUPPORTED_DATA_ACCESS
+This handle is not directly traversable, but can be used to query instance transforms and other information. - New OptixBuildFlag OPTIX_BUILD_FLAG_ALLOW_RANDOM_INSTANCE_ACCESS.
+This flag is required to call optixGetInstanceTraversableFromIAS. - New device function optixGetInstanceChildFromHandle - Returns child traversable handle from an OptixInstance traversable - New exception codes that can be triggered by optixGetTriangleVertexData and optixGetInstanceTraversableFromIAS when exceptions are enabled. - o OPTIX_EXCEPTION_CODE_INVALID_VALUE_ARGUMENT_0 - The value passed in ias to optixGetInstanceTraversableFromIAS is not a valid Instance AS. - The value passed in gas to optixGetTriangleVertexData is not a valid Geometry AS. - o OPTIX_EXCEPTION_CODE_INVALID_VALUE_ARGUMENT_1 - The index passed is out of range. - O OPTIX_EXCEPTION_CODE_INVALID_VALUE_ARGUMENT_2 - The sbtGASIndex passed to optixGetTriangleVertexData is out of range. - O OPTIX EXCEPTION CODE UNSUPPORTED DATA ACCESS - optixGetTriangleVertexData was called on an acceleration structure that was built without OPTIX_BUILD_FLAG_ALLOW_RANDOM_VERTEX_ACCESS set. - optixGetInstanceTraversableFromIAS was called on an acceleration structure built without

-- optixGetTriangleVertexData or optixGetInstanceTraversableFromIAS was called on an acceleration structure built without OPTIX_BUILD_FLAG_ALLOW_RANDOM_VERTEX_ACCESS set or an acceleration structure built with motion used in a pipeline without motion enabled. - If the OptiX compile cache is corrupted, OptiX will now attempt to delete and reinitialize the cache. - Added OPTIX_CACHE_MAXSIZE environment variable to control the size of the disk cache. - AS builds have been optimized for faster trace times. - PTX must be recompiled with the new SDK headers if the host uses the new SDK. - NVRTC is no longer enabled by default when compiling the SDK samples.
-It can be enabled by setting the CMake variable CUDA NVRTC ENABLED. - Bug fixes: - Fixed bug to allow optix_stack_size.h to be able to be included in more than one compilation unit. - Fixed bug with surf2Dwrite calls having no effect. - Fixed bug with some denormal floats being treated as zero. - Fixed some bugs that would prevent correct line information from being used in profiling and debugging.
+OPTIX BUILD FLAG ALLOW RANDOM INSTANCE ACCESS set. - An acceleration structure built with motion was used in a pipeline without motion enabled. - If the OptiX compile cache is corrupted, OptiX will now attempt to delete and reinitialize the cache. - Added OPTIX_CACHE_MAXSIZE environment variable to control the size of the disk cache. - AS builds have been optimized for faster trace times. - PTX must be recompiled with the new SDK headers if the host uses the new SDK. - NVRTC is no longer enabled by default when compiling the SDK samples.
+It can be enabled by setting the CMake variable CUDA NVRTC ENABLED. - Bug fixes: - Fixed bug to allow optix_stack_size.h to be able to be included in more than one compilation unit. - Fixed bug with surf2Dwrite calls having no effect. - Fixed bug with some denormal floats being treated as zero.

+Fixed some bugs that would prevent correct line information from being used in profiling and debugging.